The Gunny Sack

 What is two ingredient dough?

-Two ingredient dough is simply combination of self-rising flour and Greek yogurt.
-I first heard about it from a friend who was going to weight watchers and made two ingredient bagels.
+Two ingredient dough is simply a combination of self-rising flour and Greek yogurt.
+I first heard about it from a friend who made two ingredient bagels.
+Recipes made with two ingredient dough have become wildly popular because they are so easy to make!

 two ingredient dough focaccia bread ingredients in a bowl